fbpx

 This research study by Dr. Dan Gordon of Anglia Ruskin University is a missing piece of the puzzle for the Down syndrome community.
 The data collected plays a vital role in guiding the Mindsets Wellness Program and improving the quality of life for people with Down syndrome throughout adulthood and aging.

-About The Mindsets Study
+How was The Mindsets Study Data Collected?

 With the support of BrainHQ, we launched an 8-week research study facilitated by Dr. Dan Gordon from Anglia Ruskin University.
 Our goal was to scientifically quantify how much physical exercise affects mental fitness for individuals with Down syndrome.